Editing HTML and CSS Codes in a Visual Block Editor Stripo.email

 Feedback from the developer

 Recently we got a message from the developer of a European design studio for emails.
 We talked, phoned to tell about the plans and get more feedback.
 I asked if he saw the editor, and he said that the first thing he looked at was how to change the HTML, and after that he continued his acquaintance with great care, because he did not use it more conveniently.
 It’s nice, damn it.
 Although I also like criticism.
-So do not be shy to share your opinion.
+So do not be shy to share your opinion on Facebook with us.